Sign In

 • Equipment hire can be necessary at any stage of production due to malfunctions or the nature of a shot changing.

 • Purchase of film stock or drives.
 The raw film stock will be monitored daily by the production coordinator, who will liaise with members of the Camera Department to make sure they have enough of what they need.
 The daily progress report requires a detailed account of the short ends, raw and exposed stock.
-Often productions donate the short ends to young filmmakers at the end of production.
+Often productions donate the short ends to young filmmakers at the end of a production.

-• Liaise with the 2nd AD and script supervisor to clarify travel, call time, lunch, and wrap times.
+• Liaise with the 2nd AD and script supervisor to clarify travel, call time, lunch and wrap times.

-• Log the hours of the cast, stunts, extras, and crew.
+• Log the hours of the cast, stunts, extras and crew.

-• Liaise with the Transport Department for collections; drop-offs of the cast, execs, additional equipment, and rushes.
+• Liaise with the Transport Department for collections; drop offs of the cast, execs, additional equipment and rushes.

 • Location prep or strike.